-Search Warrants and Evidence Suppression in Illinois
+Search Warrants & Evidence Suppression in Chicago

 To help meet their Burden of Proof in a criminal or traffic case, prosecutors often rely upon evidence obtained from suspects during an investigation.
 It could be in the form of personal property, documents, physical evidence from one's person (DNA, blood, hair, etc.) statements, etc. But sometimes, police obtain evidence in violation of an individual's right to privacy as protected by the Fourth Amendment to the United States Constitution.
 When that happens, smart defense attorneys will file a Motion to Suppress that evidence.
 Then a hearing will be held to determine if such a violation occurred, and if the court finds a violation, whether that evidence should be barred from the use at trial or hearing as a penalty for the violation.
 This is known as "The Exclusionary Rule."

 Your Rights Under the Fourth Amendment

 While Illinois, as well as every other State, have their own Constitutions that separately delineates many of the same rights as the Federal Bill of Rights, when it comes to the Fourth Amendment, Illinois Courts interpret the Illinois Constitution to be "in lockstep" with the Fourth Amendment, and Federal precedent on any such issues will control how an Illinois court should rule.
 The Fourth Amendment provides as follows:

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.